 |

-Measles: 1)Canada has lost its measles elimination status after more than 25 years; 2)How Canada can regain its measles elimination status
+Measles: 1)Canada has lost its measles elimination status after more than 25 years; 2)How Canada can regain its measles elimination status; 3)(Updated) Among complaints resolved by Ontario’s patient ombudsman: a person who wasn’t told they had cancer for a year

 1)Canada has lost its measles elimination status after more than 25 years